 Note: all commands need to be run from the repository.

-On Linux you need to have GTK3 installed.
+On Linux you will need to have installed GTK3, Python and CMake.

 On Debian systems additional libraries may need to be downloaded, below is a non-exhaustive list: